-Nearer home, Palm Beach prohibited a Christian group from placing a Christian manger scene alongside a menorah on public property.
-One of the plaintiffs, a Christian woman named Maureen Donnell, told Fox News, "They've discriminated against us, they allow the menorahs but they have absolutely no interest in these Nativity scenes."
+Palm Beach, Florida, prohibited a Christian group from placing a depiction of Christ in the manger alongside a menorah on public property.
+One of the plaintiffs, Maureen Donnell, told Fox News, "They've discriminated against us, they allow the menorahs but they have absolutely no interest in these Nativity scenes."
+Donnell and her co-plaintiff want the menorah and the Nativity scene to be displayed next to each other.
+But Palm Beach officials remained unmoved.
+Today, Palm Beach is a city with a large Jewish population.
+It would be wonderful to be able to believe that Palm Beach's Jews fought as valiantly for Christian religious rights as they have had to do in the past for their own.

-A music teacher in a Washington school removed Christmas from the lyrics in Dale Wood's "Carol from an Irish Cabin" to read: "The harsh wind blows down from the mountains and blows a white winter to me."
+A music teacher in a Washington school removed the "C word" from the lyrics in Dale Wood's "Carol from an Irish Cabin" to read: "The harsh wind blows down from the mountains and blows a white winter to me."

 Parent Darla Dowell, whose 7-year-old daughter sang the song, called the decision "absurd."
 "I think the most important thing that angers me is that they sent a message to my child that there's something wrong with Christmas and saying Christmas and celebrating it and performing it at her school with her peers," Dowell told Fox News.
 She couldn't understand why it's okay to exclude Christmas when her daughter was forced to sing Hanukkah tunes that included lyrics about the "mighty miracle" of Israel's ancient days.
 In that song, there were at least six mentions of the Jewish holiday.

-Will Mrs. Dowell think better of Jews on account of their yanking Christmas?
-How exactly does this aggressively applied double standard help to maintain the mutual respect that used to characterize relations between American Jews and Christians?
+Although I suppose it is possible, does anyone feel confident that Mrs. Dowell will think better of Jews in 2004 than she did in 2003?
+How exactly does this aggressively applied double standard help to maintain the mutual respect that used to characterize the relations between American Jews and Christians?

-A 1989 Supreme Court decision found a Nativity scene on city property to be unconstitutional.
-The court emphasized that the privately owned crèche was indisputably religious.
+A 1989 Supreme Court decision in Allegheny County v.
+ACLU found a Nativity scene on the main staircase of the county courthouse to be unconstitutional.
+The court emphasized that the privately owned crèche which included a banner proclaiming "Gloria in Excelsis Deo" ("Glory to God in the Highest") was indisputably religious.
 In the same case, however, a five-judge majority found that a nearby display, featuring an 18-foot Hanukkah menorah did not violate the Establishment Clause.
-In the interests of fairness and friendship, we Jews ought to protest the court's anti-Christian bias.
-Nationwide, Christmas Nativity scenes are banned from city halls and shopping malls but Chanukah menorah's are frequently permitted.
+In the interests of truth and friendship, it ought to be the entire Jewish community protesting the court's actions.
+Instead, in a bizarre inversion of truth, many of us Jews triumph at Christianity's suppression as if we had just replayed the two millennia-old victory of the Macabees against secularism.

-Read the entire article on the Toward Tradition website (new window will open).
+Read this article on the Toward Tradition website.
+Reprinted with permission.